 given period of expenses directly related to the production of goods or acquisition of

 products for resale.
-For services company, it’s the cost of providing the services.
-The
+For services company, it’s the cost of providing the

 formula for calculating cost of goods sold is:

 COGS = starting inventory value + purchases for inventory – ending inventory value.